rileymcaz/assignments/HA1.md

 History:

+- Clarification, 2019/01/16 - Images may be used in class later, bold font should be dark blue
 - Clarification, 2019/01/11 - The box with the image should have dashed lines
 - Clarification, 2019/01/10 - You should create the two files for submission.
 - Released, 2019/01/08